-- Coronavirus Relief Funds The county provided aid to 388 households and expended \$1,379,110.09 in Coronavirus Relief Funds to assist with rent, mortgage, and utility assistance. - Emergency Rental Assistance Funds (ERA) Escambia County received direct funding from the US Treasury to facilitate a rental and utilities assistance program.
+- Coronavirus Relief Funds The county provided aid to 388 households and expended \$1,379,110.09 in Coronavirus Relief Funds to assist with rent, mortgage, and utility assistance.
+Additional funding has been set aside for mortgage assistance under the Community Development Block Grant-CV (CDBG-CV) program. - Emergency Rental Assistance Funds (ERA) Escambia County received an allocation of \$9,611,771 in Emergency Rental Assistance funds and another allocation of \$7,605,344 in Emergency Rental Assistance 2 funds.
 These resources are being utilized to assist vulnerable income eligible citizens in our community to mitigate the negative economic impacts associated with the pandemic.
-To date we have provided

-\$1,201,873.44 (round one) and \$2,748,386.29 (round two) in assistance to the community with the Treasury's Emergency Rental Assistance Program.
-This assistance has allowed us to prevent homelessness for 752 households as of December 31, 2022.
+To date we have provided \$2,241,259.87 in assistance to the community with the Treasury's Emergency Rental Assistance Program. - Emergency Mortgage Assistance Program (EMAP) Our Neighborhood and Human Services Department also just launched an Emergency Mortgage Assistance Program (EMAP) which also utilizes CDBG-CV grant funds on July 20, 2022.
+Funding came to Escambia County in two tranches: